KrutzOtrem/Shin-s-Overlays/README.md

 I know this style won’t suit everyone, so I’ll also be creating other designs and color palettes, along with matching backgrounds to go with them.
 I'll also include the *Vanilla* version in case you’d prefer not to match the overlay with your theme.

-All overlays include a depth effect that probably took me longer to perfect than it should have.
+All overlays have a depth effect that probably took me longer to perfect than it should have.
 I didn’t make separate versions without it, but if you're not a fan, feel free to DM me and I’ll send you a set without the effect.

 ## Preview